 In 2017, Myanmar undertook a Joint External Evaluation (JEE), which identified gaps antimicrobial resistance, preparedness, risk communications and emergency response operations.
 The Government of Myanmar developed a National Action Plan for Health Security for 2018-22.
 Myanmar undertook an assessment of the country’s veterinary services in 2009, and convened a Bridging Workshop to improve coordination between animal and human health in 2019.

 The Centre conducted a Scoping Mission to South-East Asia in 2018, and these recommendations helped to inform priorities and propose areas for investment.
-In March 2019, DFAT opened a call for proposals for activities through the Pacific Infectious Disease Prevention (PIDP) and ASEAN-Pacific Infectious Disease Detection and Response (APIDDaR) programs and in 2020, partners will commence activities to prepare and respond to major health security threats, including COVID-19.
+In March 2019, DFAT opened a call for proposals for activities through the Pacific Infectious Disease Prevention (PIDP) and ASEAN-Pacific Infectious Disease Detection and Response (APIDDaR) programs and in 2020, partners commenced activities to prepare and respond to major health security threats, including COVID-19.

 Australia is working to build health security capacity in Myanmar through regional programs including: